RynhAleh/RynhAleh/README.md

 - 👋 Hi, I’m Oleg (Belorussians say Aleh)
 - 👀 I’m interested in programming, and have been doing it from childhood (VB, Delphi, MQL4, Java (some projects)).
-- 🌱 I currently work for IT LINGVANEX company.
+- 🌱 I currently work at IT LINGVANEX company.
 - 📫 How to reach me: workinplus@yandex.ru, https://www.linkedin.com/in/aleh-rynh/

 <!---